ethus3h/personal/work/Fall 2018/NMD498/Assignment 5/2018m09d24-Assignment 5: Text-Based Proposal.md

 - Requiring non-misleading attribution: Attribution to the source of the Information must be required; if the Information is a derivative work, it must be made clear that it has been modified from the source information.
 - Editable: It must be legal to modify the Information, and to redistribute both modified and/or unmodified copies of the Information.
 - Mandatory publication: The Information must be promptly published and made widely available publicly at the cost of distribution or less.
-- Copyleft: These requirements must be required to apply to all derivative works of the Information, and must be required to apply to all information packaged with the Information (e.g., non-EFR-compliant firmware may not be provided with an EFR-compliant kernel).
+- Copyleft: These requirements must be required to apply to all derivative works of the Information, and must be required to apply to all information packaged with the Information (_e.g._, non-EFR-compliant firmware may not be provided with an EFR-compliant kernel).
 - Inherited: New information created using the Information must be EMFR-compliant.
 - Provision as a service: When the Information is provided as a service (as in the case of software being run on a server), the Information must be made readily available to those who access the service, and documentation of these requirements must be provided with the service.
 - Notice of terms: Documentation of these requirements must be provided with all copies of the Information.